reselbob/graphql-marauder/readme.md

 ![General Architecture](./images/general-architecture.png).

-These backing services can exist anywhere, locally or on the internet, as long as the given service can be reached accordiing to a URL.
+These backing services can exist anywhere, locally or on the internet, as long as the given service can be reached according to a URL.

 ## Seat Saver Environment Variables